robertolrodriguez/MQTT-Arduino-Raspberry/Readme.md

    http://www.hivemq.com/blog/seven-best-mqtt-client-tools

-#3. you have to set up MQTT client.
+#3.
+Set up MQTT client.

 ####(1).
 MQTT broker url: the URL of the server on which you installed MQTT broker. (ex. ip: 192.168.xxx.xxx)